African Studies Association 2020 Awards for Africanists

-The ASA announced the honors on Saturday, 23 November 2019 in Boston during the closing ceremony of the organization’s annual meeting.
+The ASA announced the honors and winners of its annual prizes and awards on Saturday, 21 November 2020 during the closing ceremony of the organization’s Virtual Annual Meeting.

 The award recognizes the most important scholarly work in African studies published in English and distributed in the United States during the preceding year.
 The ASA began awarding the prize in 1965.

 The ASA presents the Bethwell A. Ogot Book Prize annually to the author of the best book on East African studies published in the previous calendar.
 The prize began in 2012 and is named in honor of Prof. Bethwell A. Ogot, a leading Kenyan historian, public servant and public intellectual, through a generous bequest from the estate of Prof. Kennell Jackson, Jr., of Stanford University.

 The finalists for the 2020 Bethwell A. Ogot Book Prize were: Steven Fabian, Making Identity on the Swahili Coast.
 Urban Life, Community, and Belonging in Bagamoyo, Cambridge University Press, 2019; Elizabeth Giorgis, Modernist Art in Ethiopia, Ohio University Press, 2019; David Morton, Age of Concrete: Housing and the Shape of Aspiration in the Capital of Mozambique, Ohio University Press, 2019; and Megan A. Styles, Roses from Kenya: Labor, Environment, and the Global Trade in Cut Flowers, University of Washington Press, 2019.

 The Bethwell A. Ogot Book Prize was awarded to Elizabeth Giorgis, Modernist Art in Ethiopia, Ohio University Press, 2019.